-iii.
-Bilingual labeling
+b.
+Bilingual Labeling

 Labeling and adjoining explanatory statements shall be in Arabic and, where another language is used, it shall be alongside the Arabic.
 All information that is provided in another language shall be identical with those written in Arabic.
-The biotech statement must be clearly written in easy to read font upper case in both Arabic and English languages with different color from that of the main product label.
+The biotech statement must be clearly written in easy to read font in both Arabic and English (upper case), with a different color from the main product label.